FxHaa/goblinorm/README.md

-# GoblinORM
+# 🧌 GoblinORM

-A chaotic fantasy-themed ORM for Go where databases are dungeons, structs are creatures, and SQL is forbidden magic.
+> A chaotic fantasy-themed ORM for Go where databases are dungeons, structs are creatures, and SQL is forbidden magic.

+GoblinORM is a tiny, cursed ORM for Go.

+Summon structs.
+Divine records.
+Sacrifice rows.
+Raise tables from the dead.

-## Features
+## ✨ Features

 - SQLite support
-- Auto table creation from structs
+- auto table creation from structs
-- Insert, query, and delete records
+- insert, query, and delete records
-- Reflection-based schema parsing
-- Fantasy-themed logging
 - SQL debug mode
-- Lifecycle hooks
+- lifecycle hooks
-- Typed errors
+- typed errors
+- fantasy-themed logs

-## Example
+## 🧙 Example

 ```go
 package main